-Restrict access to your Apple TV through AirPlay
+Restrict AirPlay access to your Apple TV

 - To give access only to users in the same room as your Apple TV, choose Passcode or Onscreen Code.
-Each time someone with an AirPlay-enabled device tries to connect to your Apple TV, their device asks for the passcode shown on your TV.
+Each time someone with an AirPlay enabled device tries to connect to your Apple TV, their device asks for the passcode shown on your TV.

 - To give access only to users who have your password, choose Password.
 Then any user who wants to use AirPlay on your Apple TV needs to ask you for your password.
-You might want to change your password periodically, because after someone enters your password on their device, that device remembers the password forever.
+You might want to change your password periodically, because after someone enters it on their device, that device remembers the password forever.

 Set up Device Verification

-To set up a requirement for a one-time onscreen passcode for all AirPlay-enabled devices, use Device Verification.
+To set up a requirement for a one-time onscreen passcode for all AirPlay enabled devices, use Device Verification:

 Use Conference Room Display

 Conference Room Display shows instructions for how to connect to Apple TV through AirPlay.
-Then everyone in the room can learn how to project the screen of their AirPlay enabled device to the display that's connected to the Apple TV.
+Then everyone in the room can learn how to project the screen of their AirPlay enabled device to the display connected to the Apple TV.

-Turn on Conference Room Display:
+Here's how to turn on Conference Room Display:

 - Make sure that your Apple TV has the latest software.